DataDog/terraform-provider-datadog/docs/resources/downtime.md

 ### Optional

+- `beginning_at` (String) String representing the beginning time of a recurring downtime.
+It must be a RFC3339 formatted timestamp without the date part.
+The date of the the current or next day (depending if the time is passed) will be added to create the downtime.
+The following examples are valid: `08:53`, `08:53:05Z`, `08:53:05+01:00`
 - `duration` (String) Specify the downtime duration with the same format than the timeadd() function.
 Negative durations are not allowed and it must be at least 1 minute.
 The following examples are valid: `90m`, `1.5h`, `1h30m`.
 - `end` (Number) Optionally specify an end date when this downtime should expire.
 Accepts a Unix timestamp in UTC.
 - `end_date` (String) String representing date and time to end the downtime in RFC3339 format.